evanszymkowicz/Global-C02-Emissions/README.md

 # Recommended viewing:

-Clone repository to local device and run `npm start` in terminal/IDE
+GitHub hosting for this repo has depreciated.
+Clone repository to local device and run `npm start` to view the live dashboard.